 Ultimately, the jury was unable to make a decision in Dr. Rutkowski’s case because the court couldn’t admit additional evidence to answer these questions, which is why the case ended in a mistrial.
-Though Dr. Rutkowski was not found liable for any judgment, he was responsible for all the lawyer and witness fees required to try the case – and he may have to pay additional funds if the case is retried.
+Though Dr. Rutkowski was not found liable for any judgment, he was responsible for all the attorney and witness fees required to try the case – and he may have to pay additional funds if the case is retried.

-- Carry Malpractice Insurance for your orthopedic practice.
+- Carry malpractice insurance for your orthopedic practice.

 - Familiarize yourself with risk prevention strategies to prevent these suits from happening in the first place.
-(The blog post “Tips to Prevent Malpractice Suits for Your Medical Practice” is a good place to start.)
+(The blog post “Tips to prevent malpractice suits for your medical practice” is a good place to start.)